sudo-project/sudo/README.LDAP.md

     $ ./configure --with-ldap=/usr/local/ldapsdk

-Sudo is developed using OpenLDAP but Netscape-based LDAP libraries (such as those present in Solaris) are also known to work.
+Sudo is developed using OpenLDAP but Netscape-based LDAP libraries (such as those present in Solaris) and IBM LDAP are also known to work.

-Your mileage may vary.
-Please let the sudo workers mailing list sudo-workers@sudo.ws know if special configuration was required to build an LDAP-enabled sudo so we can improve sudo.
+If special configuration was required to build an LDAP-enabled sudo, let the sudo workers mailing list <sudo-workers@sudo.ws> know so we can improve sudo.

 ## Schema Changes